Raathigesh/waypoint/README.md

 <br/>
 <br/>

-> 💡Still polishing things up but feel free to try it out and give feedback and ideas.

-JS Assist is a VSCode extension which makes it easy to find JavaScript symbols.
+Waypoint is a VSCode extension which makes it easy to find JavaScript symbols and also allows to bookmark them.

 <br/>